Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Introduction

-ZSL aims to learn recognition models which transfer knowledge from seen (source) classes with labeled samples to recognize novel (target) classes without labeled samples \cite{akata2013label}.
-The main idea towards ZSL is to bridge the source and target classes by an intermediate-level semantic representation, which can be defined by attributes \cite{palatucci2009zero}, word2vec \cite{mikolov2013efficient}, or WordNet \cite{miller1995wordnet}.
-Semantic representations, assumed to be shared between the source and target classes, constitute the key factor for cross-category transfer.
-To this end, most existing ZSL methods project visual features into the semantic representations and recognize images from novel target categories by nearest neighbor search in the shared space \cite{akata2013label,kodirov2017semantic,akata2015evaluation}.
-However, the projection functions learned from the source domain would be biased when they are directly applied to target images \cite{fu2015transductive}.
-This is usually called as domain shift or projection shift.
-Although the recent transductive ZSL methods propose to leverage unlabeled images from novel classes to relieve the domain shift \cite{guo2016transductive,kodirov2015unsupervised,ye2017zero}, the adaptation of projection function mainly relies on an iterative self-training procedure, in which the pseudo labels of target images are determined by directly leveraging semantic representations.
-Unfortunately, the potential relations between the source and target data are not explicitly aligned.
-Hence, the source and target categories are not sufficiently associated for transfer.
+ZSL aims to learn recognition models which transfer knowledge from seen (source) classes with labeled samples to recognize novel (target) classes without labeled samples \cite{cao2023review}.
+The main idea towards ZSL is to bridge the source and target classes by an intermediate-level semantic representation, which can be defined by attributes \cite{farhadi2009describing, wah2011caltech}, or word2vec.
+Semantic representations which are assumed to be shared between the source and target classes constitute the key factor for cross-category transfer.
+To this end, most existing ZSL methods project visual features into the semantic representations and recognize images from novel target categories by the nearest neighbor search in the shared space \cite{akata2013label,kodirov2017semantic}.
+In practice, the performance of ZSL is usually effected by the domain shift problem \cite{fu2015transductive}.
+However, the domain shift problem studied in the existing ZSL methods~\cite{guo2016transductive,xie2021further} differs from the conventional domain shift problems.
+In particular, it is indirectly observed in terms of the projection shift rather than the feature distribution shift across the training and testing data.
+This kind of domain shift problem is also usually called as projection domain shift or project shift~\cite{guo2016transductive}.
+On the other hand, the conventional domain shift problem is mainly studied in the unsupervised domain adaptation task which sets the identical label space for the source and target domains~\cite{long2015learning}.
+For the ZSL problem, as the source and target domains have different label spaces, we cannot directly define the distribution discrepancy for the ZSL problem.
+Currently, it is still unknown how the distribution shift alignment directly effects the performance of ZSL.